Porto Alegre Pumpkins: No pads

 The second edition of the state championship began with a convincing victory against the team of Esteio Buriers on 14 March, followed by a 26–20 win against the other team from Porto Alegre, ensuring the title of "Capital Division" the championship, still counting with a thrilling victory against the Santa Maria Soldiers with the winning touchdown being converted by Vinicius Bergmann with 2 seconds to the end of the match, which ended at 19–16.

 In the next stage, the semifinals, the opponent would again Esteio Buriers, which included strengthening Keke Gant, athlete of the American NCAA.
 A close match was won 20–19, which guaranteed them a trip to the final, which would be played at the home team's best campaign, Santa Cruz do Sul Chacais, reissuing the 2008 final.

-On 19 September, the Estádio dos Plátanos, the day after the match against Timbo Rhinos by LBFA, the athletes of Pumpkins, even with the pains of the previous day war, held the fort attack his greatest rival, with a touchdown and Vinicius Bergmann, the 2nd quarter has secured the state championship and happy back home.
+On 19 September, the Estádio dos Plátanos, the day after the match against Timbo Rhinos by LBFA, the Pumpkins defended against their greatest rivals, with a touchdown and Vinicius Bergmann, and the 2nd quarter secured the state championship.